judge-meister/myowncrashplan/README.md

 ### Who do I talk to? ###

-* Repo owner or admin
+* Repo owner or admin - ianjudge1969@gmail.com
-* Other community or team contact